 Sensory Neuropathy affecting sensation perception like touch and temperature.

-Motor Neuropathy affecting muscle movement.
+Motor Neuropathy affecting muscle

 Autonomic Neuropathy affecting digestive system or heart rate.